fastoch/Nest-Full-Course/TUTO.md

 }
 ```

 Which means the `ParseIntPipe` is working well.
-It transforms those string numbers into integers.
+It <u>transforms</u> those string numbers into integers.
-And it also validates the request data, because we get an error if we send letters instead of numbers.
+And it also <u>validates</u> the request data, because we get an error if we send letters instead of numbers.

 ## DTO (Data Transfer Object)